mkerin/LEMMA/README.md

 cmake .. \
 -DBGEN_ROOT=<path/to/bgen> \
 -DBOOST_ROOT=<path/to/boost_1_55_0> \
--DMKL_ROOT=<path_t0_IntelMklRoot>
+-DMKL_ROOT=<path_to_IntelMklRoot>
 cd ..
 cmake --build build --target bgen_prog_0_11_6 -- -j 4
 ```

-Note that current compile flags compatible with the Intel MKL Library Update 1.
+Note that current compile flags compatible with the Intel MKL Library 2019 Update 1.

 ### Resuming from a previous parameter state
-In case of runtime crashes, LEMMA can save the parameter state at periodic intervals by providing the commandline flag ``.
+In case of runtime crashes, LEMMA can save the parameter state at periodic intervals by providing the commandline flag `--resume_from_state`.
 LEMMA can then subsequently resume inference from this saved state.
 For example
 ```
 mpirun -n 1 build/lemma_1_0_0 \
   --VB \